What is condensation?

 Increase ventilation - If your home is suffering from condensation, damp or mould the best thing you can do is to try and improve the ventilation inside.
 Try to regularly open windows to allow air to move freely and let moist air escape from the property.
 It’s best to keep windows open when doing activities that produce excess moisture such as bathing, showering and cooking.
 You should not draught proof your kitchen and bathroom if you have a severe condensation problem.
 Ventilation systems such as extractor fans can massively help to reduce the condensation in your home.

 Reduce the moisture - Everyday home activities will produce moisture into the air that cannot be avoided, the more people living in a property the more moisture will be released.
 Reducing how much moisture is in the air can have a huge impact in tackling condensation dampness.
 Little changes such as having your tumble dryer vented outside and hanging washing on an outside line instead of drying it inside the home can really help.
 If you have a condensation dampness issue it is never a good idea to dry clothes indoors or over radiators.
 The best thing you can do to reduce the moisture in your home is to open windows when creating steam through bathing and cooking and keep the door that connects this room to others closed.

 Heating - It helps to try and keep the temperature inside the property reasonably consistent and to regularly heat your home to a warm temperature.
 This stops there being a stark contrast in temperature that allows condensation to develop.
 Having a warm and well maintained home is an unlikely environment for mould growth.

 Insulation - Making sure your home is better insulated can also really help when tackling condensation and dampness.
-Double glazing, wall insulation and draft proofing will help to reduce the amount of heat that is lost from your home.
+Double-glazing, wall insulation and draught proofing will help to reduce the amount of heat that is lost from your home.
 Having well installed, energy efficient windows will help to keep the property's temperature high which can have a massive impact on condensation and mould growth.